 10 Paris Museums for Every Kind of Traveler

-People visiting the Louvre in barrel-vaulted ornate hall
+Visitors in the Louvre in barrel-vaulted ornate hall

-Photo by DAT VO/Unsplash
+Courtesy of DAT VO/Unsplash

 Paris is perhaps one of the dreamiest cities in the world.
 There are the bakeries, the storied history, the fashion and shopping, and, of course, the museums.
 The City of Light is home to Leonardo da Vinci’s Mona Lisa, but there’s so much more to the Paris museum scene than the Louvre.
-Whether you’re looking to take a deep dive into the idyllic, sun-speckled oeuvre of Claude Monet or wanting to explore the intriguing history of French magic shows, there’s a museum in Paris for you.
+Whether you’re looking to take a deep dive into the idyllic, sun-speckled oeuvre of Claude Monet or want to explore the intriguing history of French magic shows, there’s a museum in Paris for you.

 Science and technology enthusiasts should plan to spend a few hours at the Musée des Arts et Metiers.